Catyre/pyd_pyper/README.md

 So, whatever mapping ends up being used, two exclusive inputs  (for example, `Forward` + `Attack`) can **not** be on the same string, otherwise you would only be able to do one or the other.
 It should be noted though, that the specific limitations imposed by the instrument depends on the kind of instrument you are playing.
 Relatively speaking, string instruments have it easy because there is the possibility of simultaneous notes at all (because of having multiple strings).

-It would be helpful to have a table of inputs that likely would mutually exclude each other in this way.
+It would be helpful to have a table of inputs that would mutually exclude each other in this way.
 This depends on the game being played however, as the game dictates what kind of inputs often happen simultaneously.
 Generally, though movement happens simultaneously with other inputs (except menus).
 Navigating an inventory as if with a mouse would be tricky.
 I think the most realistic option is to just start from the first inventory item and cycle through the list of items.
 Maybe shortcuts can be added later (jump to top, jump to bottom, etc.).
 Supporting multiple menus would also require keybinds for cycling those menus

 <hr>